 Warm up ankles, feet, hamstrings and lower leg muscles

-Twist clockwise first the right foot and then the left foot five times.
+Sit on the floor, legs stretched forward and torso erect with both arms along the body and hands touching the ground.
+Twirl clockwise first the right foot and then the left foot five times.
 Repeat the exercise by doing counterclockwise rotations on both feet.
-Repeat the sequence by twirling both feet clockwise and counterclockwise at the same time, five more times.
+Repeat the sequence by spinning both feet clockwise and counterclockwise at the same time, five more times.

 Warm up trunk, shoulder blades, arms and cervical area